 REDUCING VOCs IN THE HOMEThere are lots of things you can do to help reduce the build up of VOCs in your home.
 You can ensure your indoor environment is well aerated, open all the windows frequently to let in fresh air.
 You can be a conscious consumer, make yourself aware of which products might contain VOCs and look for VOC-free alternatives on the market instead.
 But our favorite method is to use more WOOL in your home!

-That's right!
+WOOL REDUCES VOCs???That's right!
 Wool can actually clean the air in your home, absorbing VOCs into it's fibre structure!
 Researchers found that adding something as simple as a wool carpet to a room with a high concentration of formaldehyde vapor reduced the harmful VOC to 0% in just 4 hours!!
 What's even more amazing is that wool holds VOCs in it's structure and they cannot diffuse back out, they are bound chemically and so the dangerous side effects are eliminated.
 Wool also speedily absorbed nitrogen dioxide and sulphur dioxide during the tests.

-Not to worry, there are hundreds of interiors products made from our favourite fibre available today, and wool has come a long long way since the days of the itchy school jumper!
+I'LL HAVE ONE OF EVERYTHING, IN WOOL PLEASE!Not to worry, there are hundreds of interiors products made from our favourite fibre available today, and wool has come a long long way since the days of the itchy school jumper!
 Wool carpets and rugs not only stand the test of time, but come in beautiful colours and varieties, they're stain resistant and can last up to 60 years with good care (think about the last time you visited a historic stately home - all wool!).
 Wool curtains are a great option as are wool covered furnishings, such as chairs and sofas, which also benefit majorly from being naturally flame retardant.
 Finally we come to our speciality - wool bedding!
 We have 100% British wool duvets, toppers, pillows and blankets for your beds.
 We even have wool filled beds and mattresses.
 We think it's especially important to be VOC-free in your bedroom, you'll spend a third of your life in your bedroom, it's really important that it's a clean and healthy environment, free of all these invisible toxins.
 On top of that we can add that wool bedding helps regulate your temperature, is dust mite free, hypoallergenic and made from a renewable, natural and biodegradable resource.
 Take a look at our bedding sets for the ideal VOC-busting bedding and our beds & mattresses for your ideal future bed!

 CHOOSE WOOL FOR A HEALTHY HOMEThis relatively new discovery is sending shock-waves through the scientific community - this amazing natural fibre can perform in ways that we've been trying to mirror with man-made products for decades, the answer was sitting quietly out on the local farm.
 Choose wool for your home and live a healthier, happier lifestyle.